jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 ---

 We aim to increase the amount of good luck and decrease the bad we experience.
-To accomplish this task, we must first understand the difference between the two.&nbsp;
+To accomplish this task, we must first understand the difference between the two.

 You benefit from good luck and suffer because of bad.
 This statement might seem obvious, but notice how it compares to my earlier definition of luck.
 When speaking of luck, without a modifying adjective, it's an impersonal observation of how the world works.
 Things happen and as a result of those intended things, other unintended things happen, the sum of which is luck.